a4630herz/pdsnd_github/README.md

 Output:
 - statistics on rental date and duration
 - statistics on the clients
 - if requested: raw data

 ### Files used
-Include the files used
+The csv files of three cities, containing the raw data: chicago.csv new_york_city.csv washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.